fangfufu/httpdirfs/README.md

-# HTTPDirFS - HTTP Directory Filesystem with a permanent cache
+# HTTPDirFS - HTTP Directory Filesystem with a permanent cache, and Airsonic / Subsonic server support!

 Have you ever wanted to mount those HTTP directory listings as if it was a partition?
 Look no further, this is your solution.
 HTTPDirFS stands for Hyper